 White-tailed Deer on Fire Island

-Learn more about Fire Island National Seashore's Deer Population Studies and White-tailed Deer Management Plan.
+Learn more about how to keep wildlife wild and about Fire Island National Seashore's White-tailed Deer Management Plan/Environmental Impact Statement.